-If you own a holiday cottage in Northumberland, Weardale, Cumbria or Durham, why not sign up with us today?
+If you own a holiday cottage in Northumberland, Cumbria or Co Durham, why not sign up with us today?

 There are NO upfront fees, NO restrictions where you can also advertise and NO rules regarding when you choose to let.

-We’ll advertise your cottage on our website and in our brochures for free.
+We’ll advertise your cottage on our website and in our brochures free of charge.
 In addition we can organise cleaning and management if you require us to.
-All you pay is 20% commission when we secure a booking, and 20% commission on any cleaning or maintenance fees.
+All you pay is 20% commission (special introductory rates available) when we secure a booking, and 20% commission on any property management (where required).

 In return, we simply ask that you keep your online calendar up to date when you have a booking elsewhere.

 Managing your property

 - Cleaning: We have a list of professional cleaners that have the experience and knowledge to understand the standards required for holiday cottages.
 When you sign up with us, we’ll give you an estimate of how much time the cleaner will require and an estimated cost.

 - Maintenance: We have a list of trusted local tradespeople, including handymen, gardeners, builders and plumbers.
 When you sign up with us, you can ask us to take care of any maintenance for you.